Middlecon/DBImport/docs/install.rst

   - Section [HDFS]. *hdfs_address* should be a valid URL to HDFS
   - Section [Hive]. *hive_metastore_alchemy_conn* must have a valid Alchemy connection string to the Hive Metastore SQL database
   - Section [Hive]. *hostname*, *port* and *kerberos_service_name* must all be set against a Hive server with binary transport mode.
+  - Section [Airflow]. *airflow_alchemy_conn* must have a valid Alchemy connection string to the Airflow SQL database.
+Only needed if Airflow integrations will be used

 .. note:: If the *hive_remove_locks_by_force* setting (in the configuration table) is set to 1, the user configured for the *hive_metastore_alchemy_conn* must have delete permissions to the *HIVE_LOCKS* table.
 Other than that, the user only requires select permissions.